Programme

 In the framework of our conference, we invite an in-depth discussion about the role of technology in translation and interpretation practices in conflict and crisis situations.
 Looking beyond binary qualifications of translation/interpreting technology as trust-worthy or unreliable, necessary or insufficient, we hope to foster a collaborative approach to study its impact, focusing on two key areas: its effects on translation/interpreting process itself, and a broader influence of technology-mediated translation/interpretation on crisis and conflict resolution and post-crisis/conflict communities.

-The intended format is a series of 20 min presentations followed by the 30 min discussion.
-Presentations for this session will be selected based on their relevance to the topic by the Scientific Committee.
+Presentations for this session are selected based on their relevance to the topic by the Scientific Committee.
+Simultaneous interpreting to English and Lithuanian will be provided for the Workshop presentations.